torquetech/demo-package/README.md

 #### Configuration

-- `development_mode` - When set to `True`, tells the component to use a Dockerfile for local development that mounts the `app` directory and runs the app in watch (reload) mode.
+- `development_mode` - When set to `true`, tells the component to use a Dockerfile for local development that mounts the `app` directory and runs the app in watch (reload) mode.

 #### Code Scaffolding